Boa Vista: Travel Instructions

 Electricity: 220 volts, if you need a grounded socket, three-pin in and two-pin out, for example for a computer, bring adapters.

-Religion: 90% Catholic Christian, the rest Protestant Christians and a small fraction of Buddhists and Muslims.
-Interesting masses sung with gospel choirs (church in Riba d'Olte of Sal Rei, Boa Vista).
+Religion: 90% Catholic Christian; the rest Protestant Christians and a small fraction of Buddhists and Muslims.
+Interesting singing masses with gospel choirs (church in Riba d'Olte of Sal Rei, Boa Vista).

-Clothing: summer all year round, sporty, sneakers or hiking shoes, windbreaker and/or sweatshirt for hiking and in the evening when it's cooler.
-In the winter months, January and February (we're in the same hemisphere), for those who feel the cold, even 100 grams can be useful!
+Clothing: summer year-round, sporty, sneakers or hiking shoes, windbreaker and/or sweatshirt for hiking and in the evening when it's cooler.
+In the winter months, January and February (we're in the same hemisphere!), for the coldest of us, even a jacket can be useful.
 Swimsuits and sarongs, of course.
-Beach towels can be found in hotels or apartments.
+Beach towels can be found in hotel or apartments.
 For the evening, always informal, but there are several festive occasions to show off cute clothes.
 NB: parties are almost all on the beach, better to leave the 12 cm heels at home.

-What to bring with you : personal medicines and supplements, it is good to bring lactic ferments (as mentioned, there is a fairly well-stocked pharmacy), sunscreen at least 30, better 50 (we are in the tropics!), mosquito repellent and stoves, hat, scarf or foulard.
+What to bring with you: personal medicines and supplements, it is good to bring lactic ferments (as mentioned, there is a fairly well-stocked pharmacy), sunscreen at least 30, better 50 (we are in the tropics!), mosquito repellent and stoves, hat, scarf or foulard.
 A good book and a great desire to go.
-In the shops you can find almost everything, even Nutella, but if you have special needs stock up before leaving.
+In the shops you can find almost everything, but if you have special needs stock up before leaving.

 Beaches and activities